 The application process for a Spain visitor visa is as follows:

 As mentioned above, not everyone needs a Spain visitor visa.
 Lots of countries are exempt from it.
-They have permission to visit Spain with travel documents or passport.
+They have permission to visit Spain with travel documents or a passport.
 See if you are one of them or not.

 When you need the visa, figure out if you are eligible for it or not.
 You might not have some features.
 Work to achieve them if possible.
 Ineligible people’s applications will get refused.